 In this guide, we will cover everything you need to know about the SBAC assessments, including study tips, test content, scoring, the best SBAC practice test, and much more.
 But first, let’s look at some of the best SBAC assessment resources available online.

 When it comes to studying, everyone has different needs, timelines, and study habits.
 That said, there are plenty of great SBAC assessment resources to get you started out on the right foot.
-If you’re searching for ways to prepare for the SBAC assessment, check out some of the following resources:
+If you’re searching for ways to prepare for the SBAC assessment, check out some of these free practice tests.

 Exam Outline - What’s On the SBAC Assessment?

 Needless to say, there are plenty of ways to prepare for the SBAC assessment, but it is extremely important that you know what to expect on the day of the test.

 In addition to knowing the types of questions on the test, you will also want to know how the SBAC assessment is administered, your allotted time, and all of the DO’s and DON’Ts for the test day.

 It is also important to note that the SBAC assessment varies by state.
 To better understand how each state administers the SBAC assessment, create an account on the official SBAC website and click on the test details for your state right here.

 While every state’s SBAC assessment covers the same topics, the formats vary slightly and may feature greater emphasis on certain topics and question types over others.

 Each SBAC assessment is also unique to a student’s grade level.
 The tests are meant to evaluate the level of a student’s math and language abilities at various ages, so the questions and difficulty vary accordingly.

 However, no matter the state or grade level, there are two different categories of SBAC assessment available to educators: